 STRASBOURG, France--(BUSINESS WIRE)--

-Transgene (TNG.PA), part of Institut Mérieux, is a publicly traded French biotechnology company focused on designing and developing targeted immunotherapies for the treatment of cancer and infectious diseases.
+Transgene S.A.
+(TNG.PA), part of Institut Mérieux, is a publicly traded French biotechnology company focused on designing and developing targeted immunotherapies for the treatment of cancer and infectious diseases.
 Transgene’s programs utilize viral vector technology with the goal of indirectly or directly killing infected or cancerous cells.
-The Company’s two lead clinical-stage programs are: TG4010, a therapeutic vaccine against non-small cell lung cancer and Pexa-Vec, an oncolytic virus against liver cancer.
-The Company has several other programs in clinical and preclinical development, including TG4001 (HPV-positive head and neck cancers), TG1050 (chronic hepatitis B) and TG6002 (solid tumors).
+The Company’s three lead clinical-stage programs are: TG4010, a therapeutic vaccine against non-small cell lung cancer, Pexa-Vec, an oncolytic virus against liver cancer and TG4001 a therapeutic vaccine against HPV-positive head and neck cancers.
+The Company has several other programs in clinical and preclinical development, including TG1050 (chronic hepatitis B) and TG6002 (solid tumors).
 Transgene is based in Strasbourg, France, and has additional operations in Lyon, as well as a joint venture in China.
 Additional information about Transgene is available at www.transgene.fr.

 Follow us on Twitter: @TransgeneSA